Mount Vernon, Washington: Flood control and waterfront redevelopment

 After adequate flood control is in place, a Citizens' Advisory Committee plans to enhance the city's use of the revetment, which is currently used mostly for parking and a seasonal farmer's market.
 Current plans call for a promenade with condos or mixed-use development facing the river.
 A two- or three-story parking garage is planned to replace the revetment parking lost due to development.
 During Thanksgiving 2017 the city, as well as Lyman and Hamilton, experienced flooding; and again on November 15, 2021.

 Transportation

 Mount Vernon's main transportation hub is Skagit Station, built in 2004, which is served by Amtrak and bus operators.
 Commuters and travelers can switch between modes of transportation in downtown Mount Vernon.
-The station offers stops for Skagit Transit buses, Greyhound bus, Amtrak Cascades rail and local taxi.
-The new Everett Express bus route connects to the Sounder Train in Everett.
+The station offers stops for Skagit Transit buses, Greyhound bus, Amtrak Cascades rail and local taxis.
+Skagit Transit operates a commuter bus to Everett Station that connects with the Sounder commuter train to Seattle.

 Skagit Regional Airport, 5 mi northwest, fills much of the area's general aviation needs.
 It has service on two cargo airlines.
 The closest commercial airport with scheduled passenger service is Bellingham International Airport, 25 mi north.